Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Experimental Results

 \section{Experimental Results}

-Given the proposed methodologies, we dwelve into all the experiments with the models and methods listed in Section~\ref{sec:methodologies}.
-First we test the CPAC against the other three classifiers and the results obtained by other works.
-Then, the results obtained with the VAE-GAN with a classification head will be analysed, explored and compared to other oversampling techniques.
+Given the proposed methodologies, we delve into all the experiments with the models and methods listed in Section~\ref{sec:methodologies}.
+First we test the CPAC against the other four classifiers and the results obtained by other works.
+In all experiments in this section, we use $k=5$ neighbors for KNN, as this configuration consistently yielded the best performance across all tests.
+We then analyze and compare the results obtained with the VAE-GAN equipped with a classification head against other oversampling techniques.
+All reported metrics are computed on the held-out test set.